softindex/datakernel/README.md

 ## Core components

 ### [ByteBuf](https://github.com/softindex/datakernel/tree/master/core-bytebuf)
-ByteBuf is a memory-efficient byte buffer, somewhat similar to Java's  `ByteBuffer` class.
-It is useful for fast low-level I/O operations like working with files or transferring data over the internet.
+ByteBuf is a memory-efficient byte buffer, which is somewhat similar to Java's  `ByteBuffer` class.
+It is useful for fast low-level I/O operations like working with files or transferring data over the Internet.
 Apart from ByteBuf itself, the module contains handy utility classes.

 [ByteBuf examples](https://github.com/softindex/datakernel/tree/master/examples/bytebuf)

 ### [Eventloop](https://github.com/softindex/datakernel/tree/master/core-eventloop)

-Eventloop provides efficient non-blocking network and file I/O, for building Node.js-like client/server applications with high performance requirements.
+Eventloop provides efficient non-blocking network and file I/O for building Node.js-like client/server applications with high performance requirements.
 It resembles Event Loop in Node.js.
 Although Eventloop runs in a single thread, multiple Eventloops can run at the same time providing efficient CPU usage.